Authors Joaquin Alfredo-Angel Rubalcaba, Jose R. Bucheli, and Camila Morales evaluate the labor supply behavior of US-born Hispanic youth.

 How much does an immigration visa cost?
 In this policy paper, Korok Ray answers and estimates how many immigrants the U.S. can take in.

-As our comments demonstrate, most dark patterns are merely modern renditions of practices already covered by long-standing laws against deception, fraud, and unfairness.
+Dark patterns are essentially modern versions of practices already prohibited by long-standing laws against deception, fraud, and unfairness.

 Companies hire workers outside the US for positions in the country.
 Omid Bagheri examines if immigrants are a cheaper workforce than natives.